 Taste the rare local wine and varieties from other regions of France.
 Enjoy live music and bizarre processions led by wine “confreries” (brotherhoods/associations) dressed in elaborate costumes.

-In 2018, the Vendanges take over hilly Montmartre from Wednesday, October 10th through Sunday, October 14th.
-This year, the celebration is themed around world peace, commemorating the end of World War I, a century ago.
+In 2019, the Vendanges take over hilly Montmartre from Wednesday, October 9th through Sunday, October 13th.
+This year, the celebration is themed around colors, from the palettes present in culinary events to natural and urban landscapes.

 Visit this page for the program and details on how to make the most of it.